 Can the amount of hazardous substances used be minimized?

 Proper inventory and management of hazardous materials must be thoroughly recorded.
-All wastes generated must be treated and disposed of in an environmentally safe manner.
-To ensure this, only licensed toxic industrial waste collectors are engaged for waste disposal.
+All wastes generated must be treated and disposed of in an environmentally safe manner by engaging only licensed toxic industrial waste collectors.

 The policy shall be communicated to all occupants and feedback will be provided through the department website, welcome folder, Safety bulletin board, regular meetings and safety orientation sessions.